cooperative-computing-lab/makeflow-examples/benchmark/README.md

 ./make_benchmark --run-time=10 --unique-size=10MB --common-size=10GB --pass-unique --null-output --number=1000
 ```

-This call will create a workflow with 1000 jobs, along with 1000 unique input files each 10MB large, and a single 10GB large common file.
+This call will create a workflow in `benchmark.mf` with 1000 jobs, along with 1000 unique input files each 10MB large, and a single 10GB large common file.
 While the job will recieve the 10MB file, it will not read it, and instead write out 4MB of data to /dev/null.
 The job will also spend 10 seconds doing busy work.

 Let's break that down.